mrange/hron/README.md

 Rules for the grammar notation:

 1. The symbol "::=" serves the same purpose as colon in Bison.
-2. Unquoted parentheses group.
+2. Unquoted parentheses group expressions.
 3. A trailing unquoted asterisk (*) indicates 0 or more repetitions.
-4. A trailing unquoted plus indicates 1 or more repetitions.
+4. A trailing unquoted plus (+) indicates 1 or more repetitions.
-5. Unquoted square braces indicate an optional phrase.
+5. Unquoted square brackets indicate an optional expression.
 6. "p EXCEPT q" means that parser succeeds if p succeeds and q fails

 EBNF